Struck-By Accidents

 Struck-by swinging object: The most common contributor to struck-by swinging object accidents is swinging loads that have been mechanically lifted.
 Once lifted into the air, loads can suddenly begin to swing or twist.
 This is exacerbated by high winds.
 Swinging materials can swoop into an unexpected area, seriously injuring workers or pedestrians.
 This type of accident is often found in cases involving cranes.

-Struck-by rolling object: Struck-by rolling object accidents are likely the most familiar accident to the average person.
+Struck-by rolling object: Struck-by rolling object accidents are the most familiar accident to the average person.
 These accidents occur when an object is moving on the same level as bystanders; this includes any rolling or sliding objects or vehicles.
 Any instance in which a vehicle strikes someone is categorized as a struck-by rolling object accident, unless the victim is caught underneath the car, making it one of the most common struck-by accidents.

 Struck-By Accident Hazards and Prevention